 “There are more than 9 million left-behind children in rural China, according to the latest figure announced on Wednesday.
 But compared to the previous number, 52 million left-behind children have apparently disappeared.”

-Migrants provide the lifeblood for many economies, and nowhere is this more true than in China.
+Migrants provide the lifeblood for many economies, and nowhere is this truer than in China.

 While this is certainly the case, there may also be some more fundamental trends contributing to this number including: